 Ioan Jayne

-The biggest Crime Lord in Rifthold.
+Ioan Jayne is the biggest crime lord in Rifthold.
 He is immensely wealthy and well connected with a vast network of spies throughout the city.

 Rourke Farran

-Ioan Jayne’s second-in-command, he is notorious for his brutal torture methods and regarded as a psychopath.
+Rourke Farran is Ioan Jayne’s second-in-command, he is notorious for his brutal torture methods and regarded as a sociopath.

 .